top of page

 Aaron Call, EdM

-Aaron received his BA in Psychology from Reed College and a Master’s in Education from Harvard University.
-Aaron joined the Teo research team in January 2020.
+Originally from Whittier, CA, Aaron received a BA in Psychology from Reed College and a Master’s in Education from Harvard University.

 Mary Benton, PhD